deaconkarim/Deacon/frontend/tests/e2e/README.md

 # End-to-End Testing

-This directory contains end-to-end (e2e) tests for the Church App using Playwright.
+This directory contains end-to-end (e2e) tests for the Deacon using Playwright.

 ## Setup